 In the last line he is speaking to us in a way that would be

 clear to those familiar with the Catholic Church during the early

 modern period, in which friends and family of the deceased could

-buy indulgences from the church to provide an early release for
+purchase indulgences from the church to provide an early release

-loved ones in purgatory.
-There are two very odd facts about his
+for loved ones in purgatory.
+There are two very odd facts about

 directions to be carried out by his family upon his death.